hashicorp/consul/middleware/cache/README.md

 ~~~

 * `ttl` max TTL in seconds.
 If not specified, the maximum TTL will be used which is 1 hour for
-    positive responses and half an hour for negative ones.
+    noerror responses and half an hour for denial of existence ones.
 * `zones` zones it should cache for.
 If empty, the zones from the configuration block are used.

 Each element in the cache is cached according to its TTL (with `ttl` as the max).